Oruma1to/PasswordChecker/README.md

 Simply put **expect** takes the function call with the argument passed in, and **toMatch** checks to make sure that the result deeply equals the expected result.

-#### The Tool: algorithm that takes in a string and determines whether or not it meats the minimum requirements.
+#### The Tool: algorithm that takes in a string and determines whether or not it meets the minimum requirements.

 ### Requirements
 The final source code checks for the following conditions to be met when a password is entered, if not then an error message will display what is missing until all conditions are met.